 - The lighting system on the original Enterprise used mirrors, motors, nails, and Christmas lights to illuminate the model.
 The original mechanism, including the nacelle dome lights, did not survive.

 The model’s internal lighting has now been replaced with modern LED lights.
-You can see the Enterprise light up at 11:00 am, 1:00 pm, and 3:00 pm.

 - The paint on the front top of the saucer dates back to the 1960s.
 Conservators took microscopic samples from the model’s surface to analyze cross-sections of this paint under both UV and visible light.

 The paint colors used in the conservation treatment of the studio model were matched to the original colors.
 (There are actually five different shades of grey in the restored Enterprise model!)